 This is where you can outline why you, rather than anyone else the panel might be interviewing, are best for this job.
 What skills and qualities will you bring to the postdoc?
 Tailor this answer really closely to the role.
 Think about how you might complement/strengthen the existing team; are there any techniques that you’ve mastered that you can teach the lab?

 At the end of the day, remember that you are interviewing the panel as much as they are interviewing you.
 You also need to have a think about any questions that you wish to ask the interview panel.
 This shows that you have done your research and that you are serious about the position.
-Read our article on the best questions to ask to wrap up an interview.

 What are your top tips for answering postdoc interview questions?